alloy-d/short/trapped.markdown

 distance.

 "What am I supposed to do?" he panted.
 "I don't know!
-I want to get back, and then--I don't know!"
+I want to get back, and then---I don't know!"

 His vision blurred.
 He felt the frustration on his face, welling up in his eyes and running down his cheeks.